mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 # => /episodes/intro-to-functions?ref=twitter
 ```

 ^ Rails does this nicely, but in an untyped and dynamic way.
 Every route you define gets a dynamic method created that can generate urls to pages in the site.
-In rails it's still 100% possible to use this in a way that generates errors at runtime.
+In rails it's still 100% possible to use this in a way that generates errors at runtime, but it's nice that you got at least something!

 ---
+[.build-lists: true]

-# Routing Goal
+# Routing Goal #3
 ## Self-documenting

-* Given an `A`, produce a template
+* Given an `A`, produce documentation

 ^ And finally, another goal is to be able to automatically generate documentation on how to use the routes.
 It should be able to print a template string of all the params expected, their types, etc..

 ---

-# Routing Goal
+# Routing Goal #3
 ## Self-documenting

-* Given an `A`, produce a template
+* Given an `A`, produce documentation
 * `rake routes`

 ```
 GET  /
 GET  /episodes
 GET  /episodes/:id
+GET  /account
+POST /account/settings
+...
 ```

 ^ Rails also has a nice story here, tho again not typed and entirely runtime.
 You can run `rake routes` and get templates of all the urls the app recognizes.

+---

+# [fit] Routing: `(URLRequest) -> A?`

+### Demo

+^ And the amazing thing I'm here to tell you is that it's possible to accomplish all of the goals, even with types like in Swift.
+I think a lot of people would assume that in order to get all of those neat features that rails has we would need a dynamic language and give up some of our compile type safety.

+^ it's built on an old idea known as "applicative parsing", which is a very deep topic with all types of cool things in it.

+^ here's a quick demo of how it looks and what it can do

 ---